kpb/ansible-local-devbox/README.md

 ## Manual Set Up

-Manual task.
+Manual tasks.
 Writing these down so I don't forget.

 - SSH Keys.
 Need these for GitHub, deploying, etc.